The classical-quantum limit

-Computing the above generator explicitly, we arrive at where here the $ad$ denotes the adjoint operation with respect to the generators of the classical-quantum dynamics i.e. $(ad_\mathcal{A} \mathcal{B})\varrho = (\mathcal{A}\mathcal{B}-\mathcal{B}\mathcal{A})\varrho$.
-The complex structure of this generator owes itself to the fact that the generators of the exponential maps that make up $\mathcal{E}_\tau$ do not commute with themselves for all $\tau$.
-This means that when the derivative in \eqref{eq: Ldef} is computed one must take care in using the correct definition of their derivatives with respect to $\tau$, just as one must do when computing derivatives of exponentials of matrices, as is commonly considered in the derivation of the Baker-Campbell-Hausdorff formula \cite{hall2013lie}.
+To compute the above generator explicitly, one may substitute the evolution map into the form of the generator provided above.
+Explicitly, by substituting equation \eqref{eq: totalW} into equation \eqref{eq: Ldef} with the $O(\hbar^0)$ expression for $\mathcal{L}^W$ and definition of $\mathcal{D}$ given in equations \eqref{eq: L_W O(0)} and \eqref{eq: env\E vo}, we arrive at where here the $ad$ denotes the adjoint operation with respect to the generators of the classical-quantum dynamics i.e. $(ad_\mathcal{A} \mathcal{B})\varrho = (\mathcal{A}\mathcal{B}-\mathcal{B}\mathcal{A})\varrho$.
+Here the first line corresponds to the second term of equation \eqref{eq: Ldef}, while the second and third lines arise from the first term.
+The complex structure of this part of the generator owes itself to the fact that the generators of the exponential maps that make up $\mathcal{E}_\tau$ do not commute with themselves for all $\tau$.
+This means that when the derivative in \eqref{eq: Ldef} is taken, one must be careful to use the derivative of the exponential map i.e. if $\mathcal{X}_\tau$ is a classical-quantum generator with dependence on $\tau$, then which should be understood as a power series of $\ad{\mathcal{X}}$ acting on the derivative of $\mathcal{X}_\tau$, which then acts on the exponential of $\mathcal{X}_\tau$, as is commonly considered in the derivation of the Baker-Campbell-Hausdorff formula \cite{hall2013lie}.

-To reduce the complexity of the generator above, one may explicitly compute the adjoint action in the various series above, which allows one to map the expressions involving the adjoint action of classical-quantum generators (i.e. $\ad{ \frac{-i}{\E } [H,\ \cdot\ ]}$), to expressions involving the adjoints of quantum operators (i.e. $\ad{ \frac{-i}{\E }H}$).
+To further simplify this expression for the generator of dynamics $\mathcal{L}$, one may explicitly compute how the adjoint acts on the phase space derivatives that appear in the various series in \eqref{eq: Lseries}.
+Amounting to computing part of the Lie algebra corresponding to classical-quantum generators, this allows allows one to map the expressions involving the adjoint action of classical-quantum generators (i.e. $\ad{ \frac{-i}{\E } [H,\ \cdot\ ]}$), to expressions involving the adjoints of quantum operators (i.e. $\ad{ \frac{-i}{\E }H}$).
 Upon doing so, one arrives at the following form of dynamics

 where

 and